SimoneTruglia/My-AI-Notes/README.md

 In particoular

-- _015 - Transformers / 00 - Various / transformer_attention.gif_ has been created from the 10th video of the above mentioned playlist
+- _015 - Transformers / 00 - Various / transformer_attention.gif_ has been created [from this video](https://www.youtube.com/watch?v=sznZ78HquPc)

+- _015 - Transformers / 00 - Various / qkv_analogy.gif_ has been created [from this video](https://www.youtube.com/watch?v=sznZ78HquPc)

 Many thanks for all the free materials